 On July 3, 2019, we signed a ten-year lease, commencing on January 15, 2020, with a renewal option of five years for an 84,000 square feet production facility located in Vancouver, British Columbia.
 The initial term of the lease is set to expire on January 15, 2030.
-The additional of a second Western Canada facility is expected to provide the Company with operational savings and will increase the Company's production capacity to continue to meet demand of the Western Canadian market.
+The addition of a second Western Canada facility is expected to provide the Company with operational savings and will increase the Company's production capacity to continue to meet demand of the Western Canadian market.
+The facility became fully operational on March 11, 2020.